espoirMur/espoirMur/README.md

 ### Others Interests
-:computer: Planning to do a master degree in applied Statics or Natural Language Processing.
+:computer: Planning to do a master in Statistical Machine Learning or Natural Language Processing.

 ### Hobbies